JasonMolisani/CS-490---Project-2/README.md

    - 1 command that doesn't have to use an API
      - **Partially Resolved** - Added an !!echo command, but that is really a simplified !!funtranslate.
 I may want to add another more interesting command later.
 5. Clients update count on connect/disconnect
-   - **Resolved** - Added a new react component to the page that takes in the number of users and updates it with hooks triggered on emits that will have a new value
+   - **Resolved** - Added a new react component to the page that takes in the number of users and updates it with hooks triggered on emits that will have a new value.
 6. Clean up dead and commented out code
-   - **Partially Resolved** - Most commented out code has been removed, but I did leave the list comprehension that will be utilized again after the database is reworked.
+   - **Resolved** - Commented out code has been removed.
 7. HTML/CSS improvements
    - **Resolved** - Basic formatting is done, but there is a lot of room for improvement.
 EDIT: acceptable levels of styling have been achieved
 8. Rework Database to increase max message length from 120 characters, decrease username max length from 120 characters, and add a class attribute that will be either 'user' or 'bot' (not required for milestone)
-   - **Unresolved** - unattempted
+   - **Resolved** - Database was entirely reworked to tie message sender to a foreign key in the new database of registered users
 9. My patch of default usernames could assign to users the same username if an already connected user manually deletes their assigned username and someone new connects while that field is blank
-   - **Unresolved** - I suspect later milestones will have a more rigorous login system implemented and this problem will be removed and overwritten, but I am noting it here just in case it doesn't.
+   - **Resolved** - Setting up google authentication has wound up solving this issue
+10. Currently, the server always emits the chat history to all clients.
+The client code is the only thing preventing the viewing of the chat history.
+I should create a room of logged in users and only let the server transmit to the logged in users.
+    - **Unresolved** - not attempted yet